Aztec Camera: Love and line–up changes (1987–1990)

-Stray
+Stray and "Good Morning Britain" (1990–1993)

 For the band's fourth album, Stray, Frame collaborated with the Clash's Mick Jones on the song "Good Morning Britain", and Jones also toured with the band following the album's release.
 Jones performed with Aztec Camera at the Glasgow Barrowlands and the Ibiza Festival in 1990.
 In a 1990 interview, recorded during a tour of Japan, Frame explained that he wrote "Good Morning Britain" in 45 minutes after a two- to three-hour conversation with Jones in the canteen of a London rehearsal studio that both Big Audio Dynamite and Aztec Camera were using.
 In an August 2014 radio interview, Frame elaborated further, stating that at the time he wrote the song, Jones lived near his London home; Frame visited Jones after recording the song and said to the Clash guitarist, "You'll either sing on it, or you'll want to sue me", as Frame believed the song was so similar to Jones' previous work.

-Dreamland
+Dreamland, Frestonia and split (1993–1995)

 Frame then recorded the next Aztec Camera album, Dreamland, with Japanese composer Ryuichi Sakamoto.
 Released in 1993, the album was mixed by Julian Mendelsohn, who had previously worked with the band.
 While mixing the album at Hook End Manor, an 18th-century red-brick building that had been converted into a studio in the Berkshire countryside of England, UK, Frame explained that he waited for a lengthy period of time to work with Sakamoto, due to the latter's busy schedule.
 Frame finally met with Sakamoto in Ibiza and both eventually recorded the album in New York City, US over a four-week period.
 Frame's interest in Sakamoto was elaborated upon in the same interview:

 I liked what he did when he was in the Yellow Magic Orchestra, and I also liked that album where he plays the music from Merry Christmas Mr Lawrence on piano.
 That's where you realise that the atmosphere around his compositions is actually in the writing – it's got nothing to do with synthesisers.

 Frame's decision to ask Sakamoto was finalised after he saw his performance at the Japan Festival that was held in London, UK.
 During the recording process, Frame's routine consisted of: working in the studio from the early afternoon until around 2 am; a turkey sandwich at a deli off Times Square ("because it was possible to get one at two in the morning, and for no other reason"); a cab-ride back to the Mayflower Hotel, where he was staying; an hour of listening to Shabba Ranks; and then bed.